JetBrains/Grammar-Kit/README.md

 expression error messages to "&lt;expression&gt; required" instead of a long list of tokens.

 ### Generated parser structure:
-For each rule and every its sub-expression in a grammar a static method is generated.
-Sub-expression methods are named *rule_name_K_L_..* where the *(K, L, .. )* number list describes the position of a sub-expression in an enclosing rule.
-Avoid naming your rules this way.

 Generator can split parser code into several classes for better support of large grammars.

 For simple cases parser will consists just of several generated classes.